node-config/node-config/README.md

 Node-config organizes configurations for your app deployments.

-Define a set of default parameters, and extend them for different deployment environments (development, qa, staging, production, etc.).
+It lets you define a set of default parameters, and extend them for different deployment environments (development, qa, staging, production, etc.).

-It provides a consistent interface for accessing configurations in your app modules, and within a [growing list of sub-modules](https://www.npmjs.org/browse/depended/config) using config.
+This gives your application code a consistent configuration interface, shared among a [growing list of npm modules](https://www.npmjs.org/browse/depended/config) currently using node-config.

 Project Guidelines
 ------------------